Cerement/cerement.github.io/_posts/2017-11-10-tutorial-pass-parameter-with-sliders-onvaluechanged-in-unity.md

 ### 2. Listen to Slider's `OnValueChanged()` Event

 - Drag the UI text object into the slider's `OnValueChanged()` panel in the inspector.
-- Select `OnValueChanged()` function below `Dynamic float` label.
+- Select `OnSliderValueChanged()` function below `Dynamic float` label.
 Only functions matched the event's parameters would show below this label.

 ![](/assets/images/2017-11-10-onvaluechanged_02.gif)